Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 Low Mileage Discount

-If you drive fewer than 7,500-10,000 miles per year, you may qualify for low mileage discounts of 5-30%.
-American Family, for example, offers up to 25% for drivers under 7,500-8,000 miles annually.
+If you drive fewer than 7,500–10,000 miles per year, you may qualify for low mileage discounts of 5–25%.
 Lower mileage means less exposure to potential accidents, so insurers reward drivers who keep their vehicles parked more often.
 Insurers verify mileage through odometer readings, apps, or telematics devices — so be accurate when reporting.
 This discount is ideal for retirees, remote workers, or those who rely on public transit.
-For very low mileage drivers, consider also looking into pay-per-mile insurance as an alternative.
+For very low mileage drivers, consider also looking into pay-per-mile insurance as a potentially cheaper alternative to traditional policies.

 Military and Veteran Discounts